Skip to main content

 Do not give MCP setup to a host that cannot call MCP tools, or Skill setup to a host that cannot load SKILL.md workflows.

-Treat the request as unsupported or product-surface-only until a public contract route exists.
+Treat the request as outside the current public API contract until a public route exists.

 Add data-quality status, coverage, latency, or incidents before the agent writes a backtest, alert, export, dashboard, or model job.